Danava (Hinduism): Natyashastra

 In the Natyashastra, the danavas are depicted as evil demons, meddling with dancers.
 Particularly, in the first chapter of the Natyashastra, the danavas freeze and stop the performance of the dancers during an important event dedicated to the Hindu deities.
 Angering the deities, the danavas are attacked and defeated by Indra and an enclosed, safe dance arena is created for the dancers.
 Afterwards, dance-dramas depicting the defeat of the danavas are performed at the arena and anger the demons further.
 The danavas protestations are reserved for Brahma, the god of creation.
 Brahma advises the danavas that dance drama allows participants and viewers to become divine or a part of the gods in unison.
 Therefore, some scholars interpret Brahma's reply as the important role dance plays in worship.

-Indra-Vrita myth
+Indra–Vritra Story

-The Indra-Vrita myth is the only known myth that contains a prominent son of Danu, a member of the danavas.
+The Indra–Vritra Story is the only known story that contains a prominent son of Danu, a member of the danavas.
 These myths are what later cement the rivalry of the devas and asuras.
-The struggle between Indra and Vrita act as a, "cosmogonic myth" as it discusses the birth of sat ('order') from asat ('chaos').
+The struggle between Indra and Vritra act as a, "cosmogonic myth" as it discusses the birth of sat ('order') from asat ('chaos').